Mekala02/CS50AI/README.md

 My answers for cs50 ai asssignments.

-All of the code written with great care and commented.
+All of the code written with great care and all the codes are commented.